w3f/Grants-Program/applications/odyssey_momentum.md

 DRIVE provides the users in the network with a universal way to turn their connections and activities into social capital and earnings.
 The goal is to enable users of these digital societies to thrive, by prioritizing resource allocation (e.g. funding, talent, knowledge) in general, optimizing network effects (e.g. connectivity, serendipity, virality), and a better user experience (e.g. search results, timelines and suggestions) based on the user's skin in the game.

-We must build a parachain with on top of that a two customized Substrate pallets.
+We must build a parachain with on top of that a number of customized Substrate pallets.
+The functionality subject of this aplication is Staking in NFTs.

 1. **Stake Pallet**
 Within Momentum User Profiles, Worlds, Spaces and Subspaces are NFT's.
 The Stake pallet is going to add a variety of staking options that extend the current Proof of Staking mechanisms.
 This is done by providing functionality of staking in NFTs (or possibly any asset) in order to incentivize the creators/ owners and reward the stakers.

-2. **Plugins Pallet**
-Momentum enables its users to create plugins that can be activated within worlds to provide its users a broad and virtually unrestricted functionality.
-Plugins are not smart contracts built on momentum but instead are dapps from the Dotsama ecosystem or even outside it and it could even be centralized apps that developers want to add to momentum.
-The Plugins pallet is going to take care of the Plugin Management, Plugin rewards and Plugin events registration.

-In preperation of building these Substrate pallets, it needs to be researched how fractionalized NFTs influence staking and ownership mechanisms of these assets within the Momentum context.

 *For the Stake pallet it is most likely that we would need to write a custom NFT pallet or a pallet that complements the Uniques pallet.
-For the Plugins pallet there might be more than one pallet needed to make it more manageable.
-It needs to be flexible enough so we can change settings and plugin structure on the go.*
+As a result our delivery might include mutiple pallets.

 ### Project Details